biao-lvwan/sefaria-mcp/README.md

 A modern [MCP (Model Context Protocol)](https://github.com/ai21labs/model-context-protocol) server for accessing the Jewish library via the Sefaria API.

-## What is MCP?

-MCP (Model Context Protocol) is an open protocol for connecting Large Language Models (LLMs) to external tools, APIs, and knowledge sources.
-It enables LLMs to retrieve, reference, and interact with structured data and external services in a standardized way.
-Learn more in the [MCP documentation](https://github.com/ai21labs/model-context-protocol).

 ## What does this server do?